 So what are potential solutions?
 One suggestion has been that we treat GET requests for static content differently than we do more risky requests like POSTs.
 We actually already do treat more dangerous requests differently than less risky requests.
 The problem is Tor exit nodes often have very bad reputations due to all the malicious requests they send, and you can do a lot of harm just with GETs.
 Content scraping, ad click fraud, and vulnerability scanning are all threats our customers ask us to protect them from and all only take GET requests.

-Another suggestion is that we allow our customers to whitelist Tor exit nodes.
+Another suggestion is that we allow our customers to allow Tor exit nodes.
 We resisted this for quite some time, but perhaps not for the reason you'd expect.
-If we provide a way to treat Tor differently by applying a rule to whitelist the network's IPs we couldn't think of a justifiable reason to not also provide a way to blacklist the network as well.
-And, while Tor users think it's a no-brainer that sites would whitelist their traffic, if you talk actually with site owners the majority would prefer to just block Tor traffic entirely.
-In fact, when we looked at our customer base, we found that far more had manually entered Tor exit node IPs to block them than to whitelist them.
-We didn’t want to make blacklisting easier because, again, we believe there’s value in the anonymous web surfing that Tor offers.
+If we provide a way to treat Tor differently by applying a rule to allow the network's IPs we couldn't think of a justifiable reason to not also provide a way to blocklist the network as well.
+And, while Tor users think it's a no-brainer that sites would allow their traffic, if you talk actually with site owners the majority would prefer to just block Tor traffic entirely.
+In fact, when we looked at our customer base, we found that far more had manually entered Tor exit node IPs to block them than to allow them.
+We didn’t want to make blocklisting easier because, again, we believe there’s value in the anonymous web surfing that Tor offers.

 Long Term Solutions